Mbed-TLS/TF-PSA-Crypto/docs/driver-only-builds.md

 The same holds for the associated algorithm:
-`[PSA_WANT|MBEDTLS_PSA_ACCEL]_ALG_FFDH` allow builds accelerating FFDH and removing builtin support (i.e. `MBEDTLS_DHM_C`).
+`[PSA_WANT|MBEDTLS_PSA_ACCEL]_ALG_FFDH` allow builds accelerating FFDH and removing builtin support.

-Note that the PSA API only supports FFDH with RFC 7919 groups, whereas the Mbed TLS legacy API supports custom groups.
-As a consequence, the TLS 1.2 layer of Mbed TLS only supports DHE cipher suites if built-in FFDH (`MBEDTLS_DHM_C`) is present, even when `MBEDTLS_USE_PSA_CRYPTO` is enabled.
+Note that the PSA API only supports FFDH with RFC 7919 groups.
+In theory TLS 1.2 allows custom FFDH groups to be used in DHE key exchanges, but since DHE-RSA and DHE-PSK key exchanges support has been removed from Mbed TLS, PSA API limitation to RFC 7919 groups is not a problem.
-(The TLS 1.3 layer uses PSA, and this is not a limitation because the protocol does not allow custom FFDH groups.)
+TLS 1.3 is also fine because the protocol itself does not allows custom FFDH groups.

 RSA
 ---